-NIST develops reference materials for cancer biomarkers.
-The reference materials can be used to improve measurements for the measurement assurance of assays used in basic research and for clinical measurements.
+NIST develops reference materials (RMs) for cancer biomarkers that can be used to improve measurements for the measurement assurance of assays used in basic research and for clinical measurements.
 The reference materials are developed in consultation with cancer experts from industry, academic, and government laboratories.
-We have developed a NIST standard reference material (SRM) for Human Epidermal Growth Factor Receptor 2 (HER2).
-The gene for HER2 is frequently amplified in breast cancer.
-The standard consists of purified genomic DNA from five breast cancer cell lines with different amounts of HER2 gene amplification.
-This reference material is available from NIST as SRM 2373.
-We currently in production of another reference material for measurements of the genes the Receptor Tyrosine Kinase for MET Proto-Oncogene (MET) and Epidermal Growth Factor Receptor (EGFR).
-This new standard when completed will be available as Reference Material 8366.
-The standard consists of purified genomic DNA from six different cancer cell lines.
-We are working with our stakeholders to bring develop additional reference materials to improve measurement reliability and confidence for important cancer biomarkers.
+Our team is continually working with stakeholders to develop additional reference materials to improve measurement reliability and confidence for important cancer biomarkers.

 SRM 2373® — Genomic DNA Standards for HER2 Measurements